To communicate effectively in business, it’s essential to have a solid grasp of these seven elements. Find out what they are and how to use them.

-Short, sharp and to the point, a good opening lets your audience quickly reach a decision of whether or not to pay attention to your message.
+Short, sharp, and to the point, a good opening lets your audience quickly reach a decision as to whether or not to pay attention to your message.

-Time is a precious resource, after all, and the quicker you can ‘get to the point’ and the faster your audience can make that ‘disregard/pay attention’ decision the more positively they will view you — which can be VERY important if you need or want to communicate with them in the future.
+Time is a precious resource, after all, and the quicker you can “get to the point” and the faster your audience can make that “disregard/pay attention” decision, the more positively they’ll view you — which can be VERY important if you need or want to communicate with them in the future.

-Pitch your presentation’s graphics at a grade seven child.
-If THEY can follow and understand them, chances are good that your audience will too.
+Pitch your presentation’s graphics at a child in grade seven.
+If THEY can follow and understand them, chances are good that your audience will, too.

 The more powerfully you can end your communication, the more easily remembered it will be by your audience.

-Be clear about the message you want to deliver, as giving a confused message to your audience only ends up with them being confused and your message being ignored.
+Be clear about the message you want to deliver, as giving a confusing message to your audience only ends with them being confused and your message being ignored.

-If you are giving a message about, say, overtime payments don’t then add in messages about detailed budget issues or the upcoming staff picnic — UNLESS they ABSOLUTELY fit in with your original message.
+If you’re giving a message about, say, overtime payments, don’t then add in messages about detailed budget issues or the upcoming staff picnic — UNLESS they ABSOLUTELY fit in with your original message.

 It’s far better and clearer for your audience if you create a separate communication about these ancillary issues.

-Nothing more upsets a regular reader of, say, your newsletter than inconsistency of your message.
+Nothing more upsets a regular reader of, say, your newsletter than inconsistency in your message.

 Taking a position on an issue one week, only to overturn it the next, then overturn THAT position the following week, only breeds distrust in your message.